 (Xwalk-Stop Line) Square Foot

-Sandblasting will be measured and paid for in accordance with Section 202.

 Glass beads and cleaning with high pressure water blast or air blast shall be included in the cost of the work.

 Each authorized application of temporary pavement marking will be measured and paid for at the contract unit price for the type of material used.